indieweb/wordpress-micropub/readme.md

 * Update readme links
 * Add filter to allow custom database insert.
 * Latitude and longitude properties are now converted into a location property.
 * Introduce new function to simplify returning a properly set datetime with timezone
 * Media Endpoint now supports a delete action.
-* New query unit test revealed bug in new q=source&url

-### query previously introduced.
+* New query unit test revealed bug in new q=source&url= query previously introduced.
 * Update media response to now just include published, updated, created, and mime_type for now.

 ### 2.2.4 (2021-05-06 )

-* Add published date to return from q

-### source on media endpoint
+* Add published date to return from q=source on media endpoint

 ### 2.2.3 (2020-09-09 )